cnclabs/codes.mq.mp/README.md

 # MMLF: Multi-query Multi-passage Late Fusion Retrieval

-The code implementation of paper MMLF: Multi-query Multi-passage Late Fusion Retrieval
+The code implementation of the paper **MMLF: Multi-query Multi-passage Late Fusion Retrieval**.
-\underline{M}ulti-query \underline{M}ulti-passage \underline{L}ate \underline{F}usion (MMLF), a straightforward yet potent pipeline that generates sub-queries, expands them into pseudo-documents, retrieves them individually, and aggregates results using reciprocal rank fusion.
-Our experiments demonstrate that MMLF exhibits superior performance across five BEIR benchmark datasets, recording up to an 8\% improvement in both Recall@1k and nDCG@10 compared to the state of the art across BEIR information retrieval datasets.
+MMLF (Multi-query Multi-passage Late Fusion) is a straightforward yet potent pipeline that generates sub-queries, expands them into pseudo-documents, retrieves them individually, and aggregates results using reciprocal rank fusion.
+Our experiments demonstrate that MMLF exhibits superior performance across five BEIR benchmark datasets, recording up to an 8% improvement in both Recall@1k and nDCG@10 compared to the state-of-the-art across BEIR information retrieval datasets.

-## Step to run the code
+## Steps to Run the Code

-### 1. Setup the env
+### 1. Setup the Environment

 - Python 3.x
 - Required packages can be installed using: